 A very special opportunity to be truly inspired by the environment & surroundings

 AN INSPIRING SANCTUARY

-A second courtroom with 8-meter-high ceilings sits across from the first, in the morning the sun beautifully shines through its original crown glass windows.
+A second courtroom with 8-metre high ceilings sits across from the first and in the morning, the sun shines beautifully through the original crown glass windows.
 Small and medium-sized rooms are mixed in, each with its own personality and historic architectural details.
-Rich with history, it’s an opportunity to anchor one of London’s most prominent buildings & desirable neighbourhoods.
+Rich with history, it’s an opportunity to anchor one of London’s most prominent buildings and desirable neighbourhoods.

 The top level of Old Sessions House hosts Sessions Arts Club, an original fixture in the old Judges’ dining room that is reopening for a new crowd.
 This laid-back lounge will serve an eclectic mix of European cuisine, as well as an extensive wine list that is offered without pretension by passionate and knowledgeable staff.
 Step up and outside to find a lush and bustling roof garden, an ideal spot for alfresco dinners or fireside lounging.
 This is Clerkenwell at its finest.